Originally Published on May 30, 2019. Last Updated on October 11, 2023.

 Don’t despair—Trex® Outdoor Furniture™ is in your corner.
 Below we’ve compiled the most important deck ideas for a fully weatherproof patio or deck experience.
 For this article, we don’t focus on one particular type of climate—we touch on many types of inclement conditions, including snow-laden winters, salty sea air, torrential rain, blistering winds, and extreme heat.

 The Ground Floor

 If you are placing a large rug beneath an outdoor dining set keep in mind that material choice is crucial.
 Natural fibers will cause water to pool above your decking, which can lead to mildew, mold, and decking damage.
 Choose a carpet or rug constructed from synthetic fibers like nylon, acrylic, or rayon.
-These are typically waterproof and easy-to-clean.
+These are typically waterproof and easy to clean.
 Look for rugs with a tag reading “UV-stabilized,” as these will resist fading and mildew.

 Expecting plenty of precipitation throughout the year?
 Build a deck that drains properly.
 Opt for a raised deck, especially if rain and snow are common where you live.
-To resist decking damage from the constant rain you can build a roof, balcony, or place several awnings around your deck to reduce rain exposure.
+To resist decking damage from the constant rain you can build a roof or balcony, or place several awnings around your deck to reduce rain exposure.
 Alternatively, choose a high-quality decking material that will prove virtually impervious to rain, sunlight, and wind.

 The Right Material for Any Weather

 Wood decking is the most affordable option for homeowners, but if you live in wintry climates or areas with consistent rainfall the constant need to repair and treat your wood decking will tire you out quickly.
 Wood decking isn’t built to withstand intense weather for years on end.